claraj/book_wishlist_flask_alchemy/README.md

 web: gunicorn book_wishlist:app
 ```

-Ensure you've got all of your latest changes committed and create an app with
+Ensure you've got all of your latest changes committed and create a Heroku app with
 ```
 heroku apps:create
 ```